chef/chef-web-docs/content/ctl_chef.md

 chef env
 ========

-Use the `chef env` subcommand to configure the environment for ChefDK.
+Use the `chef env` subcommand to configure the environment for Chef Workstation.

 Syntax
 ------